Abstract-AA/Spotifree-CLI/README.md

 ## Future plans

-I intend to add the possibility of creating playlists, also a more polished interface for download management is being considered.
+I intend to add a more polished interface for download management, and a visual progress bar as the song plays is being considered.

 ## Legal Disclaimer & Ethical Use